jaanga/jaanga.github.io/cookbook-threejs/functions/readme.md

 [Multiple Views R3]( ./views-multiple/multiple-scenes/multiple-views-r3.html )

 * Reuses 16 renderers to allow unlimited scenes in a single page
+	* 256 views each with 256 Three.js meshes: no issues
+	* 1024 views each with 512 objects with 32 vertices: a bit slow
+* Each view may have its own zoom, pan and rotation maintained throughout the session
 * Avoids the complexity of viewports and scissoring for new programmers
+* Two demos
+	* List view shows mixed text and views
+	* Gallery view shows views only

 ## Links of Interest